KnightBytePy/Data-Science-Portfolio/02_Credit_Risk_Default-Pipeline/README.md

 * Evaluated with ROC-AUC instead of just accuracy (important in imbalanced credit problems).
 * Exported the production model and its schema for deployment.

-This notebook represents the kind of work done in credit risk modeling / fintech underwriting / lending analytics teams.

 ---

 ## 🛠 Tech Stack